laminlabs/lamin-docs/docs/integrations.md

 # Integrations

-LaminDB integrates with popular tools you may already use in your stack.
+LaminDB integrates with a variety of popular tools that you may already use in your stack.

 ## GitHub

-- Sync script transforms with git commits, see [Track notebooks & scripts](https://docs.lamin.ai/track#sync-script-transforms-with-github).
+- Sync script transforms with git commits.
+Learn more about this feature [here](https://docs.lamin.ai/track#sync-script-transforms-with-github).

 ## MLOps